Caroline Haslett School’s Governing Board

 Co-opted Governor; Vice chair; Chair of the Resources and Personnel Committee; Specialist governor for English

 I am delighted to join the governing body at Caroline Haslett School.
-I have lived in Shenley Brook End for 8 years and I have two children at the school.
+I have lived in Shenley Brook End for 8 years and I have two children who have attended the school.

 I have spent my career to date in Financial Management in the entertainment sector and more recently the charity sector, which allows me to prioritise my family life.
 I am passionate about my work and have been lucky to work for interesting fast moving organisations.